About Sup to Srt

 We are a small team of subtitle enthusiasts and software developers who care deeply about privacy, open-source technology, and making powerful tools accessible to everyone — without paywalls or sign-up forms.

 Our backgrounds span video production, media server management, and web development.
-We built Sup to Srt because we kept running into the same problem: existing SUP-to-SRT converters were either Windows-only, required server uploads, or charged for a feature that should be simple and free.
+We built Sup to Srt because we kept running into the same problem: existing SUP to SRT converters were either difficult to set up, required server uploads, or charged for a feature that should be simple and free.

 We believe your subtitle files are yours.
 They should never touch a stranger's server just to be converted.
 That belief is baked into every line of code we write.